csaatechnicalarts/rust-creative-coding-workbook/raylib-alpha-rangoli/README.md

 `$>cargo run -p raylib-alpha-rangoli -- -n 5`

 The second Cargo command uses the first five letters of the alphabet, `a-e`, to generate the rangoli pattern.
 The text output is the first example shown above.
+The second one shows a 12 letter pattern.

 ## Raylib Version